 Mathematics underpins many of our scientific and technological advances.
 It allows us to model and analyze phenomena within the physical universe and, more recently, aids us in the creation and understanding of the digital world.
-At the heart of mathematics are three key pillars: algebra, analysis, and geometry.
+At the heart of mathematics are four key pillars: algebra, analysis, geometry, and stochastics.
 Together with their many fascinating interrelations, they provide the basic foundations and tools for a large landscape of important subbranches of mathematics.
 Generally speaking we can say that

 - Algebra studies discrete structures and their relations.
 It includes for example the study of groups, rings, and graphs.
 These abstract concepts are key in modelling concrete problems in a conceptual framework.